Ben Abraham (writer): World War II

+Post-World War II

 Ben Abraham spent the next two years being transferred between several American hospitals in Germany, eventually achieving a full recovery.
 According to him "It was a miracle; that time tuberculosis cure did not even exist".

 In 1947, after his recovery he clandestinely immigrated to Palestine.
 There Abraham witnessed another conflict, The War of Independence of the Israel State.
 He was not admitted to the army due to his health, so he bought an old truck and worked for the Israeli army as a driver.

 Abraham arrived in Brazil on January 21, 1955.
 On April 28, 1956 he married Miriam Dvora Brik, of a Ukrainian Jewish family from Lutsk.
 In Brazil, he was recruited by Mossad and cooperated with it until mid-90s.
 He was naturalized as a Brazilian citizen on January 30, 1959.

+Writing career

 For his work and 15 books related to the Holocaust, Abraham received numerous honors as a journalist, including the Golden Key of Yad Vashem and the Medal of Honor and Merit of University of São Paulo.

+Death

 Ben Abraham died in São Paulo, just two months before his 91st birthday.